Accelerated Reader Program List

 Standards & Curriculum

 STEM stands for science, technology, engineering and math.
 STEM education integrates concepts that are usually taught as separate subjects and instead incorporates those concepts across classes, with an emphasis on applying those concepts to real-life situations.
-Read more about CCSD STEM Academies in the CCSD Status Report on Academies.
+STEAM is STEM complemented by an integrated arts approach across the curriculum.

 All School Board meetings begin at 7 p.m.
 Recognitions are one of the first items on the agenda (the “A” items), so plan to arrive 10-15 minutes early for parking and seating.
 For further details, as well as a map to the facility, please visit the School Board Recognition of Students page.